Omi Vaidya

-Omi Vaidya (born January 10, 1982) is an American actor of Indian descent who works in Bollywood films.
+Omi Vaidya (born January 10, 1982) is an American actor in Hindi cinema.
 He is best known for his performance as Chatur Ramalingam or "Silencer" in the 2009 comedy-drama film, 3 Idiots.
 In addition, Vaidya has played roles on The Office and Arrested Development.
 Omi has directed many short films and worked as a feature film editor.
 He has also appeared in a number of commercials and works as a producer.

 Background

 Vaidya was raised in Joshua Tree in Yucca Valley, California.
 He graduated from the Los Angeles County High School for the Arts and later attended the University of California, Santa Cruz for two years.
 He then transferred to the Tisch School of the Arts at New York University and graduated with honors.

 Vaidya commented on his background in an interview:

 I live in Los Angeles, USA.
 That's where I grew up, but every year we used to come to India.
 My native place in India is Goa and I also did visit Mumbai quite often during my growing up days.
 I started acting when I was about six in Marathi mandal nataks and some English plays in the US.
 I learned more about acting in high school and that's when I became really serious about films as a career.
 I went to NYU film school and learned the ropes of filmmaking, editing, acting, etc. I learned the technical language used on the sets.
 After graduating in honors from NYU, I went back to Los Angeles and began auditioning for roles in T.V. serials and films.